bitcointranscripts/bitcointranscripts/building-on-bitcoin/2018/bootstrapping-lightning-network.md

 ---
-title: Bootstrapping Lightning Network
+title: "Bootstrapping LN: What have we learned?"
 transcript_by: Bryan Bishop
 categories: ['conference']
 tags: ['lightning']
 speakers: ['Fabrice Drouin']
 date: 2018-07-04
 ---

-Bootstrapping LN: What have we learned?

-Building on Bitcoin 2018

 acinq